The Problem with Management by Committee

 Some people enjoy conflict.

-Others lack context, experience, or commercial understanding.
+Others lack context, experience, or commercial awareness.

-—but leadership requires judgment.
+Listening matters — but leadership requires learned judgment.

 A Simple Decision-Making Framework